-My fellow students, originally you have the light of essence.
-When this turns into thought, then it becomes discriminating awareness.
-Then the light is obscured and cannot be found.
+My fellow practitioners, originally we all had the light of essence.
+But then it turns into discriminating awareness.
+The light is now obscured and cannot be found.
 It is not that there is no light, but that the light has become discriminating awareness.
-This is what is meant by the saying of the Yellow Emperor, when sound moves, it does not produce sound, it produces echoes.
+This is what is meant by the saying of the Yellow Emperor, “When sound moves, it does not produce sound, it produces echoes.”

-The introduction of a manual on how to understand the Surangama Sutra says, neither in objects (dust) nor in discriminating awareness, only pay attention to the senses.
-What does this mean?
-Objects (dust) are external things, or the so-called material world.
-This has no actual connection with us.
+The introduction to the Surangama Sutra says, “Pay attention neither to objects nor to discriminating awareness, but only to your inner senses.”
+What does it mean?
+Objects are external things, the so-called material world, which has no actual connection with us.
 If you pursue objects, you are mistaking things for yourself.
 Things must have an attribution.
-Transmission of light is attributable to doors and windows; if you go after the light, it is attributable to the sun (日) and moon (月).
-If one takes them for oneself, in the end you’ll find out it’s not you.
-As for that which cannot be attributed to anything, what else is it but yourself?
+If you go after the air, it is attributable to doors and windows; if you go after the light, it is attributable to the sun and moon.
+Taking them for yourself, you’ll end up finding they are not you.
+Only when you follow your own senses, that they are attributable to yourself and nothing else.

-Light (明) is attributable to the sun (日) and moon (月).
-However, the awareness of the light of the sun and moon cannot be attributed to anything.
-Sometimes there is no sun or moon in the sky, but there is never an absence of the awareness that sees the sun and moon.
-If the awareness was absent, then how could that which discriminates the sun and moon be considered one’s own?
-When both light and darkness are forgotten, I do not know where the discrimination is, that discriminates light and dark is not there anymore.
-As long as there is still attribution; this is internal dust.
-Only the real awareness of seeing cannot be attributed to anything.
-But when one sees with discriminating awareness, this is not the right awareness; then this seeing also has an attribution, which refers back to the discriminating awareness of the wandering consciousness, alluded to in the Surangama Sutra where it says, Ananda, what makes your consciousness wander are your mind and eyes that are keeping your consciousness unrestful.”
+Light is attributable to the sun and moon.
+However, the awareness of the sunlight and moonlight cannot be attributed to anything.
+Sometimes there is no sun or moon in the sky, but never there is an absence of the awareness.
+Otherwise how could that which discriminates the sun and moon be attributed to oneself?
+When both light and dark are forgotten, the discrimination that discriminates light and dark is not there anymore.
+As long as there is still attribution, there is internal dust.
+Only the essence of seeing cannot be attributed to anything.
+But when one sees with discriminating awareness, seeing is not seeing, and this seeing also has an attribution, which refers back to the revolving flow of the discriminating awareness, alluded to in the Surangama Sutra where it says, “Ananda, it is your wandering mind and eyes that are keeping your consciousness unrestful.”

 Now if you turn the light around without falling into discriminating awareness, you are using the original essence in the roots (sense organs).
 Herein lies the hairs-breadth’s distinction: using one’s mind is the light of discriminating awareness; let go, and it is then the light of essence.
 A hairs-breadth’s difference in the beginning leads to a thousand miles difference later, so discernment is necessary.
 If discriminating awareness is not interrupted, the spirit does not come alive; if the mind is not emptied, the elixir does not crystallize.
 When the mind is clean, that is the elixir; when the mind is empty, that is the medicine.
-When the mind doesn’t stick to anything at all, it is said that the mind is clean; when it doesn’t keep anything in it, it is said that the mind is empty.
+When the mind doesn’t cling to anything at all, it is said that the mind is clean; when it doesn’t keep anything in it, it is said that the mind is empty.
 If emptiness is seen as empty, emptiness is still not empty.
 When one is empty and one pays no attention to emptiness, this is called true emptiness.